FM2233/from-patterns-to-reasoning/README.md

   Mao, Zehui and Wang, Huan and Jiang, Bin and Xu, Juan and Guo, Huifeng. [[Paper](https://ieeexplore.ieee.org/abstract/document/10454020)]

-- **A Context-Aware KG-LLM Collaborated Conceptual Design Approach for Personalized Products: A Case in Lower Limbs Rehabilitation Assistive Devices.** `Online` `2025`
+- **A Context-Aware KG-LLM Collaborated Conceptual Design Approach for Personalized Products: A Case in Lower Limbs Rehabilitation Assistive Devices.** `Advanced engineering informatics` `2025`

   Pan, X. and Zhuang, W. and Wen, S. and Yu, W. and Bao, J. and Li, X.. [[Paper](https://doi.org/10.1016/j.aei.2025.103422)]